Tesla, Inc.: Accidents, repairs, and safety violations

 In June 2016, the National Highway Traffic Safety Administration (NHTSA) took issue with Tesla's use of nondisclosure agreements (NDAs) regarding customer repairs and, in October 2021, the NHTSA formally asked Tesla to explain its NDA policy regarding customers invited into the FSD Beta.
 Tesla has used NDAs on multiple occasions with both employees and customers to allegedly prevent possible negative coverage.

 From 2014 to 2018, Tesla's Fremont Factory had three times as many Occupational Safety and Health Administration (OSHA) violations as the ten largest US auto plants combined.
 An investigation by the Reveal podcast alleged that Tesla "failed to report some of its serious injuries on legally mandated reports" to downplay the extent of injuries.

 In January 2019, former Tesla security manager Sean Gouthro filed a whistleblower complaint alleging that the company had hacked employees' phones and spied on them, while also failing to report illegal activities to the authorities and shareholders.
 Several legal cases have revolved around alleged whistleblower retaliation by Tesla.
 These include the dismissal of Tesla safety official Carlos Ramirez and Tesla security employee Karl Hansen.
 In 2020, the court ordered Hansen's case to arbitration.
 In June 2022, the arbitrator filed an unopposed motion with the court stating Hansen "has failed to establish the claims… Accordingly, his claims are denied, and he shall take nothing".

 The California Civil Rights Department filed a suit in 2022 alleging "a pattern of racial harassment and bias" at the Tesla Fremont factory.
 As of April 2023, the department is also conducting a probe of the factory based on a 2021 complaint and claims that Tesla has been obstructing the investigation.

 According to Jalopnik, a 2024 study by iSeeCars found that Tesla had the highest fatal crash rate of any automaker in the United States.

 A 2025 lawsuit in California alleged that Tesla odometers were falsely exaggerating their readings to prematurely void their warranty.

+In 2025 in the US, Tesla faced a new federal investigation into possible safety defects in its FSD system.
+This followed 44 separate incident reports where Tesla drivers said the system caused them to commit safety violations, such as driving through red traffic lights.